-This blog was originally published by Devex.
+This article was originally published on the global development media platform Devex.

 Programming to prevent violent extremism, or PVE, in fragile states and conflicts is challenging and fraught with risks.